wesromero9/Project-1/README.md

 ### 5. If these funds daily trading history were to continue its pattern and purely price movements are a predictor of future results, what are their expected forward return, and range of outcomes within a given confidence interval?
 ![](images/VGTmonte.png)
+#### The purpose of Q Q plots is to find out if two sets of data come from the same distribution.
+A 45 degree angle is plotted on the Q Q plot; if the two data sets come from a common distribution, the points will fall on that reference line.
 ![](images/QQplotVGT.png)
 ![](images/QQplotSPY.png)